tonyfischetti/assertr/README.md

 `dplyr`'s`select` function to extract the columns to test the predicate function on.

-- `insist_rows` - takes a data frame, a row reduction function, a predicate function, and an arbitrary number of columns to apply the predicate function to.
+- `insist_rows` - takes a data frame, a row reduction function, a predicate-generating function, and an arbitrary number of columns to apply the predicate function to.
 The row reduction function is applied to the data frame, and returns a value for each row.
 The predicate-generating function is then applied to the vector